sriGanna/GratitudeKits/index.md

 Expressions of gratitude can help nurture community and help form deep and meaningful connections - absolving such feelings of isolation and subsequent effects.

-__In this project we design a solution which helps lower social barriers, allowing for more gratitude sharing between students to foster community and minimize feelings of isolation.__
+__In this project we designed a solution which helps lower social barriers, allowing for more gratitude sharing between students to foster community and minimize feelings of isolation.__